10 Ways to Keep Your Money Safe While Traveling

 1. Split Your Cash

 You should never keep all of your cash in one place.
 Splitting it among different suitcases and backpacks can be the best move when traveling.
-It can also help budgeting your cash out among the days as well.
+If one of your items gets lost, you will not be left without the money you need to get by until it is recovered.
+This method can help you budget your cash out among your vacation days as well.

 2. Let Your Bank Know Where You’re Going

 Before leaving for any trip away from home, let your bank know.
 They’ll make sure you can use your card for food, shopping, and ATM withdrawals.
-If actual fradulent behavior occurs, your bank will be able to block those attempts.
+Otherwise, your bank may notice what seems to be suspicious transactions happening in other countries or states and put a hold on your account.
+If actual fraudulent behavior does occur while you are traveling, your bank will be able to work with you to block those attempts.

 3. Travel With Two Credit Cards